 Digital signs and billboards are highly engaging and work to catch the eye of passers-by like no other technology can.
 That allows them to deliver a commercial message quickly and effectively even amid the clamor of distractions, and it also allows them to deliver critical safety and directional information as well.
-This makes video walls ideal for a huge variety of industries and use-cases including retail, airports, hospitals, financial institutions, universities and educational settings, live events, hospitality and entertainment, and many more.
-Digital signage and video walls are also implemented in the service industry, particularly Quick Service Restaurants (QSR) as menus and interactive information board.
+This makes video wall technology ideal for a huge variety of industries and use-cases including retail, airports, hospitals, financial institutions, universities and educational settings, live events, hospitality and entertainment, and many more.
+They are also implemented in the service industry, particularly Quick Service Restaurants (QSR) as menus and interactive information board.

 There are so many ways to plan and implement a video wall that it can be hard to talk about a single, standard traditional approach:

 - Some video wall vendors add video cards to PC's which are then used to control video walls.